furkancobanbp/expenses/README.md

 - `Transaction`: Represents individual financial transactions
 - `TransactionType`: Enum for income/expense types
 - `FinanceManager`: Manages transaction data and calculations
+- `FinancialGoal`: Represents a financial target with type and period
+- `GoalType`: Enum for income/expense/savings goals

 ### Views
 - `MainWindow`: Primary container for the application UI
 - `Dashboard`: Visualization of financial data with charts
+- `TransactionList`: Organized display of income and expense transactions
+- `GoalsTab`: Goal creation and tracking interface
 - `EntryForm`: Form for adding new transactions

 ### Controllers